arborchat/arborchat/specifications/sprout.md

 ancestry 44 SHA512_B32__CZMk9Gv5g4GYNAPcdvwkDNITsfYFFsTu95jM5Fe4Ekk 3
 ```

-A request for three levels of ancestry for the listed node id.
+A request for three levels of ancestry for the listed node ID.

 ### Leaves Of

-The `leaves_of` *message* requests the a quantity of recent leaf nodes in the subtree rooted at a specific node.
+The `leaves_of` *message* requests a quantity of recent Leaf nodes in the subtree rooted at a specific node.
 This is useful for discovering recent conversations when you join a relay.

 #### Possible Responses